VikParuchuri/blog/meta-post-1/meta-post-1.md

 Setup Route53 to forward our domain to the ELB
 ---------------------------

 Route53 is Amazon's DNS management system, as I mentioned earlier.
-It will allow us to point users who go to www.oursite.com to our ELB.
+It will allow us to point users who go to www.oursite.com to our ELB.  **Feel free to skip this if you don't need this, or if you plan to manage your DNS some other way.
+You will always be able to access your site via ELBAddress.**

 To use Route53, first go to the [Route53 Console](https://console.aws.amazon.com/route53/home?#).